Portable AC + Fridge Generator Guide

 Best ERAYAK Generator Match for Portable AC and Refrigerator Backup

 Choose the generator by your actual load.
 The smallest generator is not always the best value if it causes overload trips during a summer outage.
-At the same time, oversizing without a load plan can add weight, fuel use, and cost you may not need.
+At the same time, oversizing without a load plan can add weight, fuel use and cost you may not need.

-Lower Option
+Light-Load Option

 ERAYAK 2400P

-Best for: refrigerator-only backup, small portable AC units, camping, lights, phone charging, routers, and light essentials.
+Best for: refrigerator-only backup, small portable AC units, camping, lights, phone charging, routers and light essentials.

 Use the 2400P when portability and low noise matter more than running multiple compressor appliances at the same time.